SDGs: FG,Lagos strengthen partnership to combat maternal mortality rate

 The three-floor facility has two operating theatres, recovery rooms, sterilization room, delivery room, consultation rooms, private and general wards, scanning room, side laboratory rooms, reception area, lounge, nurses room and station, doctor call rooms, scrub room and a board room.

-Wife of the President, Aishe Bihari, who was represented by Mrs Ajoh Sanni, called for a more concerted effort from the private sector to support the government in its efforts at combating the challenge of maternal mortality rates in the country.
+Wife of the President, Aisha Buhari, who was represented by Senior Special Assistant to President on Administration, Mrs Hajo Sanni, called for a more concerted effort from the private sector to support the government in its efforts at combating the challenge of maternal mortality rates in the country.

 Her words, ” I believe the facility will go a long way in reducing the spate of maternal and child mortality in our country.
 I, therefore, call for a more concerted effort to ensure a reduction in maternal and child mortality, especially through more investment in the health by privilege individual and private sectors, in order to complement what government is doing in the sector.”